-I was lucky enough to not have student debt during college.
-My parents saved up on my behalf and I had scholarships, which funded my college experience.
+I was lucky enough to not have student debt during college, partially due to being taught good money management skills in high school.
+My parents saved up on my behalf.
+Also, I had scholarships, which funded my college education.

 Still, I would not have traded the job experiences I had for anything.
 Here’s why you should always have a job while you’re a college student;

 - It gets you used to having a job – Let’s face it, the goal for most people in college is to graduate college and get a job.
 The transition to the full-time grind will be much easier if you ease into it.